The hyper-scaled NLP bound for maximum-entropy remote sampling: Introduction

 \section{Introduction}

 Let $Y$ be a random vector, indexed by $N\cup T$, where (without loss of generality) $N:=\{1,\ldots,n\}$, $|T|=t$, and $N\cap T=\emptyset$.
-Given an integer $s$ satisfying $0<s<n$, our goal is to choose a subvector $Y_S$ of $Y$, with $|S|=s$, so as to minimize the remaining information in $Y_T$\,, after conditioning on $Y_S$\,.
+Given an integer $s$ satisfying $0<s<n$, our goal is to choose a subvector $Y_S$ of $Y_N$\,, with $|S|=s$, so as to minimize the remaining information in $Y_T$\,, after conditioning on $Y_S$\,.
 The idea is that we cannot directly observe the ``target'' random vector $Y_T$\,, and we want to gain as much information as possible about it, by observing only a subvector of size $s$ of the observable random vector $Y_N$\,.
-The restriction on the size of $Y_S$ is motivated by sampling being costly.
+The restriction on the cardinality of $S$ is motivated by sampling being costly.

-As is usual, we measure information using Shannon's ``differential entropy'' (see \cite{Shannon}), and we assume that $Y$ has a joint Gaussian distribution.
-In this set up, it turns out (see \cite{AFLW_Remote}) that we can view our problem as seeking to minimize the logarithm of the determinant of the conditional covariance matrix $ C_S[T,T]:=C[T,T]-C[T,S]C[S,S]^{-1}C[S,T], $ over $S\subset N$ with $|S|=s$, where we use $C[P,Q]$ to denote the submatrix of $C$ with row indices $P$ and column indices $Q$.
-With the mild assumption that $C[T,T]\succ 0$, as was pointed out in \cite{AFLW_Remote}, it is more convenient and equivalent to view this as maximizing $\ldet C[S,S] - \ldet C_T[S,S]$, over $S\subset N$ with $|S|=s$, and this specific formulation is known as the \emph{maximum-entropy remote sampling problem} (MERSP); see \cite{AFLW_Remote}.
-We note that without the term ``$- \ldet C_T[S,S]$'', the problem is known as the \emph{maximum-entropy sampling problem} (MESP), which has been the subject of intense study until these days (see \cite{FLbook} and the many references therein, and even more recently \cite{FL_update,ADMM4DOPT,MESP2DOPT}).
+As is usual, we measure information using Shannon's ``differential entropy'' (see \citep*{Shannon}), and we assume that $Y$ has a joint Gaussian distribution, with covariance matrix denoted by $C:=C[N\cup T,N\cup T]$.
+In this setup, it turns out (see \citep*{AFLW_Remote}) that we can view our problem as seeking to minimize the natural logarithm of the determinant of the conditional covariance matrix $ C_S[T,T]:=C[T,T]-C[T,S]C[S,S]^{-1}C[S,T], $ over $S\subset N$ with $|S|=s$, where we use $C[P,Q]$ to denote the submatrix of $C$ with row indices $P$ and column indices $Q$.
+With the mild assumption that $C[T,T]\succ 0$, as was pointed out in \citep*{AFLW_Remote}, it is more convenient and equivalent to view this as maximizing $\ldet (C[S,S]) - \ldet(C_T[S,S])$, over $S\subset N$ with $|S|=s$, where $\ldet(\cdot)$ denotes the natural logarithm of the determinant, and this specific formulation is known as the \emph{maximum-entropy remote sampling problem} (MERSP); see \citep*{AFLW_Remote}.
+We note that without the term ``$- \ldet (C_T[S,S])$'', the problem is known as the \emph{maximum-entropy sampling problem} (MESP), which has been the subject of intense study until these days (see \citep*{FLbook} and the many references therein, and even more recently \citep*{FL_update}, \citep*{ADMM4DOPT}, \citep*{MESP2DOPT}).
 Motivated by the many algorithmic techniques and results that have been developed and are continuing to be developed for MESP, we seek to attack the more difficult MERSP, a problem that has been largely neglected for the last 25 years.
+For convenience throughout, we write $B:=C[N,N]$ and $B_T :=C_T[N,N]$.
+Letting $S(x)$ denote the support of $x\in\{0,1\}^n$, and $\mathbf{e}$ denote an all-ones vector, we formally define the \emph{maximum-entropy remote sampling problem} as